Continuing Education Activity

 - Review the management options available for ethanol toxicity.

-- Describe interprofessional team strategies for improving care coordination and communication of ethanol toxicity and improve outcomes.
+- Describe interprofessional team strategies for improving care coordination and communication of ethanol toxicity and improving outcomes.

 Ethanol toxicity can occur in both acute and chronic settings, representing two different spectrums of disease.
 Acute ethanol intoxication usually follows the ingestion of a large amount of alcohol and is a clinically harmful condition.